biotite-dev/biotite/doc/tutorial/structure.rst

 When you look at the internal `ndarray` (as given by `as_array()`), you see a third column containging zeros.
-This column describes each bond with values from the `BondType` enum: *0* correponds to `BondType.ANY`, which meansthat the type of the bond is undefined.
+This column describes each bond with values from the `BondType` enum: *0* correponds to `BondType.ANY`, which means that the type of the bond is undefined.
 This makes sense, since we did not define the bond types when we created the bond list.